JRudyRay/JRudyRay/README.md

-- 👋 Hi, I’m @JRudyRay
+👋 Hi, I’m John Oehninger
-- 👀 I’m interested in the Life Sciences.
+👀 I’m interested in the Life Sciences.

 <!---
 JRudyRay/JRudyRay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.